apache/carbondata-site/src/site/markdown/ddl-operation-on-carbondata.md

        Column groups with more than one column are stored in row format, instead of columnar format.
 By default, each column is a separate column group.

 ```
-TBLPROPERTIES ("COLUMN_GROUPS"="(column1,column3),
+TBLPROPERTIES ("COLUMN_GROUPS"="(column1, column3),
 (Column4,Column5,Column6)")
 ```

    - **Table Block Size Configuration**

      The block size of table files can be defined using the property TABLE_BLOCKSIZE.
 It accepts only integer values.
 The default value is 1024 MB and supports a range of 1 MB to 2048 MB.
-     If you do not specify this value in the DDL command , default value is used.
+     If you do not specify this value in the DDL command, default value is used.

 ```
        TBLPROPERTIES ("TABLE_BLOCKSIZE"="512 MB")